rikopernando/sim-klinik/documentation/backend_structure_document.md

 ## 9. Conclusion and Overall Backend Summary

-The backend for **codeguide-starter** is built on Next.js API Routes and Node.js, paired with PostgreSQL for data and optional Redis for caching.
+The backend for **Sim-Klinik** is built on Next.js API Routes and Node.js, paired with PostgreSQL for data and optional Redis for caching.
 It follows a clear layered architecture that keeps code easy to maintain and extend.
 With RESTful endpoints for authentication and data, secure practices like password hashing and HTTPS, and hosting on Vercel for scalability and global performance, this setup meets the project’s goals for a fast, secure, and developer-friendly foundation.
 Future enhancements—such as background job queues, advanced monitoring, or richer data models—can be added without disrupting the core structure.